scrumit/hakyll/web/tutorials/01-installation.markdown

     extra-deps:
       - hakyll-4.13.0.1  # Or a later version you installed

-There is a stack init command that will create the stack.yaml file for you...
+There is a 'stack init' command that will create the stack.yaml file for you but you'll still have to edit it to make sure it references the working version of Hakyll.
+At the present moment this is hakyll-4.13.3.0

 On NixOS you will probably have to add the following lines to this file: